-Clemencia Vargas leads Spanish/English translation and interpretation services, conducts evaluation research, and provides public health consultation for Tenacious Change, LLC.
+Clemencia Vargas leads Spanish/English translation, conducts evaluation research, and provides public health consultation for Tenacious Change, LLC.
 She is a native Spanish speaker from Colombia, South America where she received graduate degrees in dentistry and epidemiology.
 Upon immigrating to the United States, she earned a PhD in medical sociology from Arizona State University and remains a proud Sun Devil today.

 She was a member of the CDC’s Epidemic Intelligence Service (EIS) class of 1994.
-She is a tenured associate professor in the Division of Pediatric Dentistry at the University of Maryland School of Dentistry where she has been a teacher and researcher since 1999.
+She retired in October 2019 as a tenured associate professor in the Division of Pediatric Dentistry at the University of Maryland School of Dentistry where she has been a teacher and researcher since 1999.

 Clemencia’s research focuses on socio-economic inequalities in oral health, an area in which she has published numerous scientific articles including a seminal article on oral pediatric health disparities in 1998 which continues today to be one of the most cited articles in the field.
 She was a member of the Institute of Medicine committee that wrote the report “Advancing Oral Health in America.”